Wilhelm Brückner: Life

 On 15 August 1933, while driving behind Hitler's car, he lost control of his vehicle and crashed.
 He suffered a broken leg, fractured skull and an injury to an eye.
 Fortunately for him, the driver of the car following Brückner was the physician, Karl Brandt.
 Brandt drove Brückner to a hospital in Traunstein, where he operated on his skull and removed one of his badly injured eyes.
 Brandt spent the next six weeks at Brückner's bedside until his condition improved.
 It was through this action that Brandt later became Hitler's escort doctor.

-Brückner was appointed Chief Adjutant to Hitler on 20 February 1934, and retained that role until being dismissed on 18 October 1940.
+Brückner was appointed Chief Adjutant to Hitler on 20 February 1934, and retained that role until October 1940.
 In that role he supervised all of the Führer's personal servants, valets, bodyguards, and adjutants.
 He thereby counted among those who were in Hitler's innermost personal circle, playing as one of Hitler's closest confidants next to Joseph Goebbels and Sepp Dietrich in the propaganda film Hitler über Deutschland (1932).
 On 9 November 1934, he was appointed an SA-Obergruppenführer by Hitler.

 On 15 January 1936, Brückner became an honorary citizen of Detmold.
 (He was stripped of this honour by the city council on 9 November 1945.)
-Brückner, who was well liked by applicants and everyday visitors at the Reich Chancellery for his straightforwardness and affability, lost ever more importance with the war's outbreak.
-He was replaced in October 1940 by Julius Schaub.
+Brückner, although well liked by applicants and everyday visitors at the Reich Chancellery for his straightforwardness and affability, lost ever more importance with the war's outbreak.
+He was replaced as chief adjutant to Hitler in October 1940 by Julius Schaub.
 Martin Bormann, then chief of staff in the office for Deputy Führer Rudolf Hess was behind Brückner being replaced by Schaub, who was closer to Bormann.
 Brückner joined the Heer (army), becoming a colonel by war's end.
+Between 1945 and 1948, he was interned by U.S. military authorities.
+On 14 September 1948, Brückner was classified as a major offender, sentenced to three and a half years in a labor camp, and had part of his assets confiscated.

-He died on 18 August 1954 in Herbsdorf, Upper Bavaria.
+Brückner died on 18 August 1954 in Herbsdorf, Upper Bavaria.